Next Up: Global IT Consultant

 Immediately after high school, Renato Arenas took a job as a mechanic because he didn’t think he could afford college.

 But his job didn’t make him happy, so he decided to do something about it.
-That’s when he secured the financial aid to start at Tyler, now Brightpiont.
+That’s when he secured the financial aid to start at Brightpiont.

 Thanks to the college's guaranteed transfer agreements, he made a smooth transfer to Virginia Tech and launched his career in IT consulting with global firm KPMG.